ettoremodina/BombBuster/DESIGN_BELIEF.md

 ## check markovian assumption
 then in case calls, swaps, double reveals in order

+## no one keeps 4 wires filter
+- very difficult to implement, but the idea is to reduce the possibility that 4 copies of a wire belong to the same player, this changes a lot of filters
+### drop 4 function

 ## multipliers (easy and hard, future implementation)
 - I don't know which they are targeting, if as meta I always choose the left one than it works fine